 Meiwurkers & amp; Untwikkelders

-"Media File Renamer: Rename Files (Manual or Auto)" is iepen boarne software.
+"Media File Renamer: Rename Files (Manual, Auto & AI)" is iepen boarne software.
 De folgjende minsken hawwe bydroegen oan dizze plugin.Meiwurkers

-"Media File Renamer: Rename Files (Manual or Auto)" is oerset yn 12 lokaasjes.
+"Media File Renamer: Rename Files (Manual, Auto & AI)" is oerset yn 12 lokaasjes.
 Tank oan de oersetters foar harren bydragen.

 Ynteressearre yn ûntwikkeling?

 Blêdzje troch de koade , besjoch de SVN-repository , of abonnearje op it ûntwikkelingslogboek troch RSS .